pocketpy/pocketpy/docs/index.md

 pkpy is a lightweight(~8000 LOC) Python interpreter for game engine/apps.

 It is extremely easy to embed.
-Including a compiler, optimizer and bytecode virtual machine.
+Including a compiler and a bytecode virtual machine.
 All of them are available in a single header file `pocketpy.h`, without external dependencies.

 ## What it looks like